lavylipesh/delani-studio/README.md

 Copyright (c) 2019 **Lilibeth Chepngetich**

 ## Contact Information
-If you need any information on my projects please contact me at (lilibethlangat@yahoo.com)
+If you need any information on my projects please contact me  (lilibethlangat@yahoo.com)

 ## Technologies used
 * HTML